suitcss/suit/packages/stylelint-config-suitcss/README.md

 Simply add a `"rules"` key to your config and add your overrides there.

-For example, to change the `indentation` to tabs and turn off the `number-leading-zero` rule
+For example, to change the `indentation` to tabs and turn off the `number-leading-zero` rule:

 ```json